-Bottles always get a bit worn out after a while, meaning its time to buy a new one.
-With the Fidlock Bottle, you can keep the magnetic attachment, by simply detaching it, and just purchase a new bottle; less waste for the environment compared to previous magnetic bike bottle attempts.
+If you need to change the bottle due to wear and tear, you can keep the magnetic attachments by simply detaching it, and just purchase a new Fidlock bottle; less waste for the environment compared to previous magnetic bike bottle attempts.

 On The Trails

-The bottle and the magnetic mount were pretty secure on the bike – I never once had it fall off even negotiating rock gardens at speed.
-I liked how you are able to change the way the bottle loads onto the magnetic mount, it can be changed from right to left loading, using a flat bladed screwdriver to undo the mechanism on the bottle.
+The bottle and the magnetic mount were pretty secure on the bike, we never once had it fall off even negotiating rock gardens at speed.

-With no bottle on, the bike looks cleaner as there’s no bottle cage other than the low profile magnet plate.
+When the bottle is not connected, the bike has a much cleaner appearance as there’s no bottle cage other than the low profile magnet plate.
 On the negative side, whilst moving, it can be occasionally fiddly to get the bottle into just the right spot to snap into place on the frame mount, especially when the trail is a bit rough.
-But I guess I should limit trying to ride one handed on rough trails anyway.
+But I guess we should limit trying to ride one handed on rough trails anyway.

-The bottle mounting plate itself does flex away from the bottle a little and we see this as a future weak point where it may fail after quite a bit of use, but we have to admit we haven’t experienced this so far.
+The bottle mounting plate itself does flex away from the bottle a little and we see this as a possible future weak point, but we have to admit we haven’t experienced this so far.
 Just something to keep an eye on.

-The single side loading does make it a little restrictive too, with most bottle cages (not all) you can use either hand, but with this you load/unload one way (left or right set up).
-After several days of riding with the Fidlock Bottle Twist system, we just got used to it and it wasn’t really an issue at all.
+The single side loading does make it a little restrictive too, with most bottle cages (not all) you can use either hand, but with this you load/unload one way.
+After several days of riding with the Fidlock Bottle Twist system, we got used to it and it wasn’t an issue at all.

 UPDATE!!! – Underside Mounting